MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/index.md

 ---

 # Threat Protection
 [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) is a unified platform for preventative protection, post-breach detection, automated investigation, and response.
-Microsoft Defender ATP protects endpoints from cyber threats; detects advanced attacks and data breaches, automates security incidents and improves security posture.
+Microsoft Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, automates security incidents, and improves security posture.

 > [!TIP]
 > Enable your users to access cloud services and on-premises applications with ease and enable modern management capabilities for all devices.
 For more information, see [Secure your remote workforce](https://docs.microsoft.com/enterprise-mobility-security/remote-work/).